Birmingham

 British cities are often home to the most deprived communities in the country, and in Britain, deprivation brings higher levels of childhood obesity, growth issues, and a cluster of other public health challenges.
 For example, mental illnesses are linked to uncertainty in securing enough food to eat.
 Beyond deprived areas, most Brits are overweight or obese, and the rates of type two diabetes are climbing exponentially.

-The city plans to increase opportunities for citizens to access healthier, sustainable, affordable food by creating new business models.
-Birmingham’s Living Lab is articulated around three main food policy actions:
+In Food Trails, Birmingham aimed to increase opportunities for citizens to access healthier, sustainable and affordable food by creating new business models.
+The Birmingham Living Lab was structured around three main actions focusing on reducing food waste, creating sustainable food businesses and developing nutritional knowledge and skills.

 News